zendesk/redux-api-status/docs/examples.md

 However, if you aren't using redux thunk, or if you want to implement your own logic, please feel free to build your own!

-Maybe you don't care about connection stats and instead of rejecting a promise you resolve with an 'error' and 'response' attribute.
+Maybe instead of rejecting a promise you resolve with an 'error' and 'response' attribute.

 That's fine, just build up your own.